pmer/gba/README.md

 #### Development

+Building can be done on any Windows, macOS, or Linux.

 To build, install [devkitPro](https://devkitpro.org/wiki/Getting_Started) and get its `gba-dev` package, and set `$DEVKITPRO` to the install root.
 This should be sufficient to get a CMake build going, which will produce a `.gba`